bohlinger/wavy/docs/tutorials.rst

    model_specs.yaml.default        variable_info.yaml.default
    quicklook_specs.yaml.default

-Another config file containing customized information to adjust the automated plotting routines is in the making.

 **wavy** browses the directory structure as follows:

     * check if env 'WAVY_CONFIG' is set or specified in .env
     * check if a config folder exists using xdg
     * fall back on default files within the package

-For simplicity, let's assume that we have our custom config files in *~/wavy/config*.
+It is probably easiest to start off copying the default config files you would like to edit to a directory of your choice.
+Then remove the ".default" extension.
+For simplicity, let's assume that you have your custom config files in *~/wavy/config/*.

 2. download L3 satellite altimetry data
 #######################################